 Secondary abuse is difficult to overcome.
 But women can ultimately find healing as they separate themselves from abusive behavior and find appropriate, empathetic support.
-Join the BTR Group Sessions today.
-Receive the validation and support you deserve.

 Victims Need Validation and Real Empathy

-Until I found BTR, no one out there validated my experiences in any of this.
-Any time we sought help elsewhere, all help focused on him.Elsie, member of the Betrayal Trauma Recovery community
+“Until I found BTR, no one out there validated my experiences in any of this.
+Any time we sought help elsewhere, all help focused on him.”Elsie, member of the BTR.ORG Community

-At BTR, we understand that women need each other to process the trauma of emotional abuse and betrayal, and to work through their own journeys to healing.
+At BTR.ORG, we understand that women need each other to process the trauma of emotional abuse and betrayal, and to work through their own journeys to healing.
 The validation, support, and love that women can give each other when they understand how painful hidden abuse is, is incredible.

 When victims try to process their pain alone, they may feel stuck and isolated.
 They may question the validity of their experiences.
 It is both necessary and beautiful for victims to have safe support.

-I had never done any kind of group prior to beginning a BTR group.
-The BTR Group Sessions were amazing.
-They give support, feedback, and are run by APSATS trained coaches, who immediately get it.
+“I had never done any kind of group session prior.
+The BTR.ORG Group Sessions were amazing.
+They give support, feedback, and are run by trained coaches, who immediately get it.
 If you want to listen, you can.
 There is no pressure.
 The ladies, as well as the coach who has had her own experience, understood my plight.
 They understood the exact predicament that I was in.
 They offered tremendous support.